karlch/vimiv-qt/docs/documentation/configuration/style.rst

    for example to use a different base color for mark-related things you can use ``mark.color = {base0a}``.

+.. hint:: As for settings, you can refer to
+    :ref:`external resources <external_resources>`.

 .. hint:: The python configparser module is not case sensitive.
-Therefore it is a good idea to keep all your styles in lower case.
+Therefore it is a good idea to keep all your style options in lower case.